PavelKisliak/BitSerializer/README.md

 #### Serializing class
 There are two ways to serialize a class,
-* Your own class (sources can be modified) - posiible to create internal or external method Serialize(), but internal is more convinent.
+* Your own class (sources can be modified) - possible to create internal or external method Serialize(), but internal is more convenient.
-* Third party class (no access to sources) - only extrenal method in namespace BitSerializer.
+* Third party class (no access to sources) - only external method in namespace BitSerializer.

-Next example demonstartes how to implemet internal serialization method:
+Next example demonstartes how to implement internal serialization method:
 ```cpp
 #include "bitserializer\bit_serializer.h"
 #include "bitserializer\archives\json_restcpp_archive.h"